Ginger3Labs/gingerlabs-somniaexchange-contracts/README.md

-# Deploy contracts of Uniswap V2 to Cypherium
+# Deploy contracts of SomniaExchange to Cypherium

-This is a Hardhat setup to deploy the necessary contracts of Uniswap.
+This is a Hardhat setup to deploy the necessary contracts of SomniaExchange.
 ## Generate an account and Get test tokens

 You need generate or provide an eth account and it's privatekey using MetaMask or others.
-We choose the Ropsten test network to deploy Uniswap-v2.
+We choose the Ropsten test network to deploy SomniaExchange.
 First, we need to obtain test tokens.

  [Official Faucet](https://testnet.somnia.network/).